Itinerary

 The Havana Jazz Experience: January 27 - February 2, 2026

-Note: This itinerary is subject to changes as we await the release of the Jazz program schedule.
+Note: This itinerary is subject to changes as we await the release of the Jazz program schedule usually a month before our trip.
 Expect minor changes to other activities.
 All meals and activities are included in the cost unless indicated by “cost not included.”
 Cuba remains a developing country and guests traveling here should adjust their expectations accordingly.
 Traveling to Cuba on a cultural exchange is quite unlike journeying to other destinations.

 DAY 1: TUESDAY, JANUARY 27 | WELCOME TO HAVANA